 Why reconstruction loss?
-The explanation from the authors is that we can rely on the assumption that matching the reconstruction loss distribution will end up matching the sample distributions.
+The explanation from the authors is that we can rely on the assumption that, by matching the reconstruction loss distribution, we will also end up matching the real sample distributions.

 Which leads us to: how?
 An important remark is that the reconstruction loss from the auto-encoder/discriminator (i.e. given this input image, give me the best reconstruction) is not the final loss that BEGANs are minimizing.
 This reconstruction loss is just a step to calculate the final loss.
 And the final loss is calculated using the Wasserstein distance (yes, it’s everywhere now) between the reconstruction loss on real and generated data.

-This might be a lot of information at once, but I’m sure that, once we see how this loss function is applied to the generator and discriminator, it’ll be much clearer:
+This might be a lot of information at once but, once we see how this loss function is applied to the generator and discriminator, it’ll be much clearer:

 - The generator focuses on generating images that the discriminator will be able to reconstruct well.

 - The discriminator tries to reconstruct real images as good as possible while reconstructing generated images with the maximum error.